wlaur/encomp/README.md

 The `Quantity` class can also be used to restrict function and class attribute types.
 Each _dimensionality_ (for example _pressure_, _length_, _time_, _dimensionless_) is represented by a subclass of `Quantity`.
-It is possible to use type annotations to restrict the dimensionalities of function parameters and return values.
+It is possible to use type annotations to restrict the dimensionalities of function parameters and return values at runtime.

 In case the `ENCOMP_TYPE_CHECKING` environment variable is set to `True`, the `typeguard.typechecked` decorator is automatically applied to all functions and methods inside the main `encomp` library.
 To use it on your own functions, apply the decorator explicitly: